phiryll/phiryll.github.io/docs/concurrency.md

 people is the time scale.
 With respect to correctness, atomicity, consistency, availability, and partition tolerance, a network of humans is no different.
-For computers, this is true not only for distances from the next rack to the other side of the world, but even within a single machine between cores, L* caches, RAM, and disk.
+For computers, this is true not only for communication to the other side of the world, but even within a single machine between cores, L* caches, RAM, and disk.

 To reason about whether some approach is correct/atomic/consistent/…, I’ve found it can be helpful to translate the problem to the domain of